-Three ounces (85 grams) of tilapia can pack up to 20 grams of protein with only 110 calories (18).
+One fillet (87 g) of tilapia can pack up to 23 g of protein and only 111 calories (

 Nonetheless, the amount of omega-6 in a serving of tilapia is not nearly enough to be a cause for concern.

-Bottom Line: Tilapia has a lot of protein, at about 81% of calories.
-It also contains B-vitamins and minerals such as selenium and phosphorus.
+Tilapia packs a lot of protein, at about 82% of calories.
+It also contains B vitamins and minerals like selenium and phosphorus.

-This fish is packed with protein.
+This fish is full of protein.
 It’s also low in calories and has little fat.
-Three ounces (85 grams) have about 20 grams of protein with only 90 calories (20).
+A 3-oz (85-g) serving has 16 g of protein and only 72 calories (

-Bottom Line: Cod is a lean white fish with protein at 93% of calories.
-It’s low in calories and fat, yet contains vitamins, minerals and heart-healthy omega-3 fatty acids.
+Cod is a lean white fish with protein at 89% of calories.
+It’s low in calories and fat, yet it contains vitamins, minerals, and heart-healthy omega-3 fatty acids.

 Alaskan pollock is an excellent, mild-flavored fish.